 Sallie Mae Parent Loan:

-This information is for borrowers with students attending degree-granting institutions only.
-The student is not eligible to be a borrower or cosigner and must be attending or have attended a participating school during an eligible prior enrollment period, or be enrolled in an eligible study abroad program.
-The borrower, cosigner, and student must be U.S. citizens or permanent residents.
-The school may refund loan funds directly to the student, and if that occurs, borrower and cosigner (if applicable) would still be responsible for repaying that amount to Sallie Mae.
+This loan must be used to pay for eligible student expenses at participating degree-granting schools.
+The student cannot be a borrower or cosigner and is not responsible for repaying the loan.
+The borrower, cosigner, and student must be U.S. citizens or U.S. permanent residents.
+If the school issues a refund directly to the student, the borrower and cosigner (if applicable) are still responsible for repaying that amount.
 Applications are subject to a requested minimum loan amount of $1,000.
 Current credit and other eligibility criteria apply.

-APRs for the Principal and Interest Repayment Option are higher than APRs for the Interest Repayment Option.
+APRs for the Principal and Interest Repayment Option may be higher than APRs for the Interest Repayment Option.
 Variable rates may increase over the life of the loan.
-Advertised APRs assume a $10,000 loan to a borrower (on behalf of a freshman student) with no other Sallie Mae loans.
+Advertised variable rates reflect the starting range of rates and may vary outside of that range over the life of the loan.
+APRs assume a $10,000 loan with a 4-year in-school period.

-Information advertised valid as of 12/27/2016.
+Information advertised valid as of 8/25/2021.

-WE RESERVE THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS, SERVICES, AND BENEFITS AT ANY TIME WITHOUT NOTICE.
+SALLIE MAE RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS, SERVICES, AND BENEFITS AT ANY TIME WITHOUT NOTICE.
 CHECK SALLIEMAE.COM FOR THE MOST UP-TO-DATE PRODUCT INFORMATION.